 RHB 2281 Rehabilitation Research II (3) Introduction to research methodology and process with emphasis placed on the evaluation of practice.
 Understanding and using the journal research article as a tool for selecting appropriate intervention.
 Skills are built in using electronic data bases and information retrieval systems and integrated with writing skills necessary to critically evaluate the usefulness of research studies in practice application.
 Prerequisite: RHB 2280.
-RHB 3320 Human Behavior In the Social Environment II (3) An examination of the social dynamics of discrimination and oppression and particularly, how discriminatory and oppressive environments have potential for negatively affecting bio psychosocial growth and development.
-Social Policy and Planning (3) Exploration of the social policy formulation process and the building of analysis skills in the evaluation of social policy and programs.
+RHB 3320 Human Behavior In the Social Environment II (3) An examination of the social dynamics of discrimination RHB 4420 and oppression and particularly, how discriminatory and oppressive environments have potential for negatively affecting bio psychosocial growth and development.
+RHB 3340 Social Policy and Planning (3) Exploration of the social policy formulation process and the building of analysis skills in the evaluation of social policy and programs.
 The impact of political, economic, and social forces is a focal point, and the process of incrementalism in implementation is examined.
 RHB 3345 Foundations of Rehabilitation (3) Review of historical, philosophical, and legislative development of the rehabilitation movement; focuses on current service delivery systems and trends.
-Individual Differences and the World of Work (3) An orientation into the world of work along with the meaning and importance of work to the individual, family and community.
-Includes job search techniques, methods of doing job surveys and ways of classifying information.
-50 Vocational Assessment (3) Processes, principles, and techniques used to diagnose vocational assets and liabilities of the individual.
+RHB 3350 Disability and Employment (3) An orientation to the complex interaction between disability and employment along with the meaning and importance of work to the individual, family and community.
+Includes career development theories and strategies for integrating people with disabilities into meaningful careers.
+RHB 3360 Vocational Assessment (3) Processes, principles, and techniques used to diagnose vocational assets and liabilities of the individual.
 Emphasis upon the use of psychometric tests, work samples, and job samples.
 RHB 3365 Introduction to Visual Impairment (3) This course will provide an understanding of the medical, psychological, social, educational, and vocational issues that professionals must understand in order to work effectively with persons who are visually impaired.
-B75 Diversity (3) This course provides students with an understanding and appreciation of cultural diversity, Ethnic and gender sensitivity, as well as ageism, in social work practice with a variety of populations is highlighted.
-RHB 3380 Medical and Vocational Aspects of Physical Disabilities (3) Examines specific physical disabilities from medical, psychological, social, and vocational points of view.
-Covers a number of disabling conditions including etiology, characteristics, and implications for treatment.
+RHB 3375 Diversity (3) This course provides students with an understanding and appreciation of cultural diversity, Ethnic and gender sensitivity, as well as ageism, in social work practice with a variety of populations is highlighted.
+RHB 3380 Medical and Vocational Aspects of Disabilities Examines specific physical, psychiatric, and cognitive disabilities from medical, psychological, and vocational points of view.
+Covers a number of disabling conditions including etiology, characteristics, and implications for treatment and accommodation.
 RHB 3385 Rehabilitation of Persons with Severe Disabilities (3) Course explores rehabilitation needs of persons with severe disabilities.
 Concepts, approaches, philosophy and ethical considerations related to independent living, supported employment, and advocacy efforts.
 RHB 4405 Juvenile Rehabilitation and Counseling (3) Treatment modalities, diagnostic techniques, intervention systems, concurrent problems, and counseling techniques with adolescents.
-Emphasis is upon evaluation of services, i.e., vocational, selfconcepts, academic, psychotherapy, peer relations, group counseling, family relations, and life skill development.
+Emphasis is upon evaluation of services, i.e., vocational, self-concepts, academic, psychotherapy, peer relations, group counseling, family relations, and life skill development.
 RHB 4410 Rehabilitation Pre-practicum (1) Preparation for RHB 4420.
 Prerequisites: RHB major with senior standing or permission of instructor.

-4420 Rehabilitation Practicum (12) Provides experience in a rehabilitation setting with an emphasis on the multiple nature of human problems and the impact these problems have on persons with disabilities.
-Includes a weekly seminar plus a minimum of 500 hours in a particular agency setting.
-Prerequisites: Rehabilitation major, RHB 4410.
-Practicum site must be approved by instructor during RHB 4410. ) Senior Seminar (2) The impact of recent changes in federal and state legislation and the role and function of professional organizations and their positions on current issues. - SS - e RHB 4420 Prerequisite: HS/RHB major with senior standing or RMI 4442 permission of instructor.
+Rehabilitation Practicum I (3) Supervised experience in a rehabilitation setting with an emphasis on the diversity of human problems and the impact these problems have on people with disabilities.
+Includes a weekly seminar plus a minimum of 120 hours in a particular agency Prerequisites: Rehabilitation major, RHB 4410.
+Practicum site must be approved by instructor during RHB 4410.
+RHB 4430 Rehabilitation Practicum II (3) Supervised experience in a rehabilitation setting an emphasis on the diversity of human problems and with the impact these problems have on people with disabilities.
+Includes a weekly seminar plus a minimum of 120 hours in a particular agency setting.